‘I consider myself very lucky’: This man was one of the last to make it off the Baltimore bridge before its collapse - KESQ

 When a ship collided with the Francis Scott Key Bridge, causing its catastrophic collapse, that day led to a shocking brush with death.

 DeSantis says he believes he was one of the last people to get off the bridge before the deadly collision.
-In an interview with CNN, he recalled his drive across, “focusing on the guys on the bridge” and trying to drive carefully around them, DeSantis told CNN.
+In an interview with CNN, he recalled his drive across, “focusing on the guys on the bridge” and trying to drive carefully around them.

 “I really didn’t even see the ship at all.
 I just focused on what was right in front of me.”

-Note: This story has been updated to reflect that The Baltimore Banner first reported DeSantis’ story.